chrplr/PCBS/software-installation.md

 1. Open a Terminal:

 * Under Linux, launch `Terminal` from your applications menu or use `Ctrl-Alt-T`.
 * under MacOS: type `terminal` in the Spotlight search field.
-Alternatively, you can open a `Finder` window and select the `Application` folder, then the `Utilities` folder, then double-click on the `Terminal` icon..
+Alternatively, you can open a `Finder` window and select the `Application` folder, then the `Utilities` folder, then double-click on the `Terminal` icon.

 * Under Windows, launch `Anaconda Prompt`